muralco/pickled-cucumber/README.md

        -------
        If your are seing this tests are broken
 ```
-Note: capture functionality is disabled if _debug module_ is enabled.

 #### Caveats
 Deprecation warnings, and output emitted from `v8` or `c++` modules will not be captured.